US retail sales up a record 17.7% in a partial rebound

 Nearly 80% of small retailers and restaurants tracked by the scheduling tool Homebase that were closed in mid-April have since reopened.
 Yet these smaller businesses remain under pressure.
 Their stresses in part reflect changes emerging as social distancing has become essential and shopping habits evolve.

 One such retailer, CPW, a women’s clothing store, has been in business for 30 years on Manhattan’s Upper West Side.
-A three-month shutdown resulting from the virus sent the store’s sales sinking 20% to 30% even as the owner, Linda Wolff, packed and delivered orders to customer homes.
+A three-month shutdown resulting from the virus meant the store retained only 20% to 30% of its sales as the owner, Linda Wolff, packed and delivered orders to customer homes.
 Though CPW reopened for curbside pickup a week ago, Wolff said she hasn’t rung up a single such sale.

 “This is my heart and soul,” she said.
 “I am exhausted from all the worrying.”